UbiquityDotNET/Llvm.Libs/ReadMe.md

 ## Projects
 ### LlvmBindingsGenerator
-This is the source generator for the windows DLL `exports.def` based on the LbLLCM extended C API headers. interop code in Ubiquity.NET.Llvm.Interop.
+This is the source generator for the windows DLL `exports.def` based on the LbLLVM extended C API headers. interop code in Ubiquity.NET.Llvm.Interop.
 It uses CppSharp to parse the C or C++ headers and generates the native library exports.g.def (For a Windows DLL).

-This tool is generally only ***required*** once per Major LLVM release.
-(Though a Minor release that adds new APIs would also warrant a new run) However, to ensure the code generation tool itself isn't altered with a breaking change, the PowerShell script takes care of building and running the generator when needed, even if nothing changes in the end.
-This is run on every automated build so that the output is usable in subsequent steps of the complete build.

 ### LibLLVM
 This is the native project that creates the extended LLVM-C API as an actual dynamic library.